 This topic is the ONE thing you should learn this week.
 It helps relieve pain, improves both mobility & stability, and it can help relieve stress or anxiety.

 The ONE thing is diaphragmatic breathing.
-Yep.
+Yep!
+Use breath for pain relief.
 Not earth-shattering, I’m sorry to say.
 But it’s soooo dang EFFECTIVE.
 I guarantee 95% of us are not doing it or aren’t doing it when it counts.

 ‘If you’d like to learn more about other techniques to reduce pain and stiffness in your back, download our free guide on The Low Back Fix.‘